 Would you be impressed if I told you I’m successful enough to have recruited a celebrity guest blogger?

-However, all I have is a mate of mine, who goes by the poker call-sign Hammer.
+Well sorry, all I have is a mate of mine, who goes by the poker call-sign Hammer.
 He’s certainly no “celebrity”.
 The term “guest” implies he’s… welcome to come over.
 And he’s absolutely not a “blogger” by any means.

-Hammer is an American now living in Hornswood and he told me what I thought was a very funny story, so I asked him to write it.
+So, Hammer is an American now living in Hornswood and he told me what I thought was a very funny story, so I asked him to write it.
 Here is the result:

 AN AMERICAN BOY, DISCOVERING AUSTRALIA (guest blog by Hammer)

 A number of years ago our family ventured a long move overseas to Australia.
 As part of our newfound excitement we took to experiencing as much of the local landscape as possible.
 Travel, food, social culture and much more.
 During the first year, the youngest of our children embraced many local sports and activities.

 He’d always been very quizzical, wanting to learn new things and full of questions.
 We have always considered him a bit of a Renaissance kid, happy to try just about any activity or new experience.
 However, when I say he has always been full of questions, this child averages hundreds a day.
 Every day.
 Still to this day.

 Being from America, there was certainly a learning curve for the young lad and his various undertakings.
 Learning about rips and ocean safety during Nippers and surfing lessons.
 The fact that baseball falls a far distant second to cricket in Australia.

 Despite the tribulations, he persisted in his education and most importantly had fun playing with his new friends.